Milorph/final_proj/report.md

 ---

-## What I Built
+## What I Built And Steps I took in order

 My main folder to port was (`deseq2_py`).
-Inside there are several files but they mostly try to cover these things from the original.
+Inside there are several files but they mostly try to cover these things from the original and I started building from the order listed below.
+Everything is built on top of the size factors estimation so thats where I had to start first.

 - **Size factor estimation**
 - **Dispersion estimation**